KULeuven-COSIC/Qlapoti/README.md

 # Qlapoti
-Code accompanying the paper "Qlapoti: Simple and Efficient Translation of Quaternion Ideals to Isogenies".
+Code accompanying the paper "Qlapoti: Simple and Efficient Translation of Quaternion Ideals to Isogenies", available [here](https://eprint.iacr.org/2025/1604).

-The implementation in SageMath, which is also integrated into an implementation of the protocol PRISM, can be found in the folder 'sage-implementation/'.
-The implementation in C, which is also integrated into the NIST round 2 submission of SQIsign can be found in the folder 'C-implementation/'.
+The implementation in SageMath, which is also integrated into an implementation of the protocol PRISM, can be found in the folder `sage-implementation/`.
+The implementation in C, which is also integrated into the [NIST Round 2 submission of SQIsign](https://sqisign.org/) can be found in the folder `C-implementation/`.

 Instructions on how to run the respective codes can be found in the respective repositories.